espressif/esp-idf/docs/api-guides/app_trace.rst

 .. note::

-    In order to achieve higher data rates and minimize number of dropped packets it is recommended to modify JTAG adapter working frequency in respective OpenOCD config file, e.g. ``modules/esp-wroom-32.cfg``, if you are using ESP-WROOM-32 module.
-For example on ESP-WROVER-KIT board the maximum tested stable speed is 26MHz, so for this board you can update the following statement in your configuration file ``adapter_khz 26000``, instead of the default ``adapter_khz 20000``.
-Actually maximum stable JTAG frequency can depend on the host system configuration.
-In general JTAG clock should not exceed APB clock / 4.
+    In order to achieve higher data rates and minimize number of dropped packets it is recommended to optimize setting of JTAG clock frequency, so it is at maximum and still provides stable operation of JTAG, see :ref:`jtag-debugging-tip-optimize-jtag-speed`.

 There are two additional menuconfig options not mentioned above: